coggro/resume/README.md

 _June 2015 to December 2015_

-Worked on a company-wide project cleanup effort.
-Required pulling data from an Oracle database, analyzing projects, and taking action according to specific criteria and interviews with project managers.
-In addition to project analysis, I also surveyed project managers regarding reporting strategies for a separate ongoing initiative.
+- Worked on a company-wide project cleanup effort
+- Pulled data from an Oracle database, analyzed projects, and took action according to specific criteria and interviews with project managers
+- In addition to project analysis, I also surveyed project managers regarding reporting strategies for a separate ongoing initiative

 ---